corinalogan/grackles/EasyToReadFiles/g_flexmanip.md

 *P2 alternative 2: additional analysis: latency and motor diversity*

-1. Latency to attempt to solve a new locus on the multi-access box.
+1. Latency to attempt to solve a new locus on the multi-access box (note: we will likely need to log transform this variable because latencies tend to be skewed)

-2. Latency to solve a new locus on the multi-access box.
+2. Latency to solve a new locus on the multi-access box (note: we will likely need to log transform this variable because latencies tend to be skewed)

 *P4: learning strategies*